LucDemortier/LucDemortier.github.io/_posts/2017-04-30-WindPower.md

 For predicting the power output of a wind turbine, one could argue that the only features that matter are the *magnitudes* of the horizontal wind velocities near the turbines.
 The directions of the wind velocity vectors shouldn't matter since a turbine always orients itself to maximize its capture of wind power.
 The timing of wind measurements could add some useful information due to the cyclic nature of daily and seasonal wind patterns.
 However this is not expected to be a major effect.
 By taking the wind velocity magnitudes as the only predictors, it should be possible to simplify the prediction model considerably and perhaps gain some interpretability.

-Ideally one would like to use a linear regression model, but this won't work here since the response variable is bound between 0 and 1.
+Ideally one would like to use a linear regression model, but this won't work here since the response variable is bounded between 0 and 1.
 A generalized linear model with a two-parameter [beta distribution](https://en.wikipedia.org/wiki/Beta_distribution) for the response variable is a better option.
 Unfortunately the beta distribution does not assign finite probabilities to the boundaries 0 and 1, and in the problem at hand we have a large peak at 0 as well as a few instances at 1 (see Figure 1).
 A possible solution is to use the so-called "beta inflated distribution": a mixture of a beta distribution, a peak at 0, and a peak at 1.
 As far as I know, only R provides a package that can handle this problem, namely [GAMLSS](http://www.gamlss.org/), which stands for "Generalized Additive Models for Location, Scale, and Shape".

 First a word about GAMLSS.
 This is a very general framework for regression models.
 In ordinary linear regression the response variable has a normal distribution; its mean is a linear function of the predictor variables and its width is constant (homoscedasticity).
 In GAMLSS the response variable can have almost any distribution, discrete or continuous, and *all* the parameters of the response variable distribution (not just the mean) can be modeled via sums of functions (not necessarily linear) of the predictors.